Bookrage001/osc/resources/docs/getting-started.md

 This will create a headless app available through http on port 9999 with session.js loaded automatically.

+!!! tip "What about HTTPS ?"
+    Security is out of the app's scope.
+If you are concerned about safety, using a private - protected - network should be enough.

 ## Run from sources

 Running the app from the sources slightly differs from using built binaries : instead of running a binary, we'll launch the app with npm.